bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- Rain
+- Cloudy
-- 90% humidity
+- 91% humidity
 - 16 mph wind
 - 100% cloud cover
 - 55 AQI 🟨
-- 0.08 inches of rain in the past 24 hours
+- 0.06 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 48 hours